EdDataScienceEES/tutorial-HeleneEngler/index.md

 ```
 > **_NOTE_**: *While it is generally better to keep the number of predictors as low as possible to avoid overfitting, a general rule to determine the maximum number of predictors used is the `rule of ten´: you should have at least 10 times as many data points as parameters you are trying to estimate.*

-After we have build all the models we want to evaluate, we check their AIC to determine which parameters should be kept and do not add to the power of the model.
+After we have build all the models we want to evaluate, we check their AIC to determine which parameters should be kept and which do not add to the power of the model.

 ```
 > AIC(model.null, model.1, model.3, model.4, model.5, model.6, model.7, model.8)